Irwin-Blair/Group-F/README.md

-# Software package for solving the Time-Independent Schrodinger Equation
+# Software package for solving the Time-Independent Schrodinger Equation -NAME?

-This software package provides a command-line tool that can be used to solve the TISE for an input potential function.
+This software package provides a command-line tool that can be used to solve the Time-Independent Schrodinger Equation for an input potential function.

 ADD SIMPLE EXAMPLE HERE